greghorne/TFD/README.md

 * I do not have information on how/when the json file is updated on the server.
 I have seen the JSON file update a couple of times in a few minutes to the other extreme where it didn't update for over an hour.
 Please keep this in mind when viewing incidents on the map.

-* I have added code for using IndexedDB that is currently keeping all incidents.
-Currrently the DB is not being used.
+* Code for using IndexedDB has been added to track all incidents although the data is currently not being used for any other purpose.

+* JSON Data - Incidents.Incident[x].Vehicles.Vehicle - if 1 vehicle it is an object of key, value pairs; if greater than 1 is is an array of key value pairs

+* JSON Data - Incidents.Incident[x].Vehicles.Vehicle - if 1 vehicle it has been observed at times that VehicleID is null

 **<p align="center">This is not a real-time map display.</p>** **<p align="center">This webapp is for demonstration purposes.</p>**